danielzhang27/ap-cs-project-site/README.md

 # ap-cs-project-site
-A website containing my projects for AP Computer Science
+A website containing my projects for AP Computer Science.